-CTANDADDC FOR THE CURDIVICION OF LOTE CTAND ADDS FOR THE SUPPLICION OF LOTS

 STANDARDS FOR THE SUBDIVISION OF LOTS

-Gross density (lots/ac) 1 lot per 20 acres 1
+Gross density (dwelling units/ac) 1 dwelling unit per 20 acres 1

 Minimum lot size

 - On-site individual septic system 3⁄4 acre

-- Community sewage system 1⁄2 acre
+- Community sewage system 1/2 acre

 Minimum lot width 75 feet

-STANDARDS FOR BUILDING AND STRUCTUR E HEIGHT, WIDTH, AND PLACEMENT
+STANDARDS FOR BUILDING AND STRUCTURE HEIGHT, WIDT TH, AND PLACEMENT

 Minimum yard

 - Front 50 feet

 - Side 15 feet

 - Rear 30 feet

 - Shoreline cliff 1.5 x cliff height + 20 feet

 - Waterfront Minimum 100-foot buffer

-- Accessory structures on farms in the 25 feet
+- Accessory structures on farms in the side and rear yard 25 feet

-side and rear yard

-- Accessory residential structures in rear
+- Accessory residential structures in rear yard

-yard

-Side 3 feet
+Side 10 feet

-Rear 5 feet
+Rear 10 feet

 Maximum structure height 2

-- Residential or Agricultural structure 38 feet
+- Primary Residential or Agricultural structure 38 feet

+- Accessory Residential Structure (a special exception Height of existing primary

+may be granted to exceed max) residential structure

-- Fence 3
+- Fence height 3

 - Security 8 feet

 - Agricultural 5 feet

 - Ornamental

 Side and Rear 8 feet

 Front 4 feet

-1Parcels of more than 1 acre improved by more than one dwelling unit, existing as of December 1, 1985, may be subdivided into parcels of land of not less than one-half (1⁄2) acre each for each dwelling unit situated on the one-half (1⁄2) acre, or more, being subdivided.
-Accessory dwelling units that comply with SECTION 34.2.5do not count toward the density calculation.

-2Except in an area defined as the Kent County Airport Safety Area, the height limitations do not apply to: belfries; ornamental towers and spires; church spires; public monuments; commercial radio, personal wireless facility, and television towers less than 200 feet in height; stage towers or scenery lofts; tanks; conveyors; silos and corn dryers; elevator bulkheads; fire towers; water towers; stand pipes; and flag poles.
-Accessory structures on parcels less than 5 acres in size may not exceed 17 feet in height without a special exception.
+- 1 Parcels of more than one acre improved by more than one dwelling unit, existing as of December 1, 1985, may be subdivided into parcels of land not less than one-half (1⁄2) acre each for each dwelling unit situated on the one-half (1⁄2) acre, or more, being subdivided.
+Accessory dwelling units that comply with Article III do not count toward the density calculation. - 2 Except in an area defined as the Kent County Airport Safety Area, the height limitations do not apply to: belfries; ornamental towers and spires; church spires; public monuments; commercial radio, personal wireless facility, and television towers less than 200 feet in height; stage towers or scenery lofts; tanks; conveyors; silos and corn dryers; elevator bulkheads; fire towers; water towers; standpipes; and flag poles. - 3 Fences do not need to meet the yard requirements.

-Figure 6: Regulatory diagram of a lot in the Resource Conservation District.
+Figure 4: Regulatory diagram of a lot in the Resource Conservation District.

-SECTION 22 RURAL CHARACTER DISTRICT
+SECTION 4 RURAL CHARACTER DISTRICT (RC)

-The purpose of this district is to provide for the market demand for rural lots, including large estate lots, in a manner that maintains rural character and in a location that minimizes conflicts with agriculture.
-The District may function as a transition between towns, villages, residential developments, and the Agricultural Zoning District.
-To maintain the rural character, developments will follow strict design standards for protecting significant rural features, preserving scenic views and historic structures, designing with topography, and locating new buildings.
+The purpose of this district is to provide for the local market demand for rural lots, including large estate lots on 20 acres or more, in a manner that maintains rural character and in a location that minimizes conflicts with agriculture.
+The District may function as a transition between the incorporated towns, villages, residential developments, and the Agricultural Zoning District.
+To maintain their rural character, developments will follow strict design standards for protecting significant rural features, preserving scenic views, and historic structures as well as designing with topography and sensitively locating new buildings.
 Recreational uses such as golf courses, racquet courts, and stables are appropriate in this district.
-Public water and sewer will not be extended into this district except to correct a public health emergency.
+Public water and sewer may not be extended into this district except to correct a public health emergency.

-Figure 7: Diagram illustrating the desired character in the Rural Character District.
+Figure 5: Diagram illustrating the desired character in the Rural Character District.

-A building or land shall be used only for the following uses and structures.
+A building or land shall be used only for the following.
 Detailed limitations and standards for these uses may be found in Article III.
+Administrative special exceptions are indicated by letter "A." "B" indicates exceptions that require only Board of Appeals review.
+All other exceptions require Planning Commission and Board of Appeals reviews per Article IV.